Neil Peart: Equipment

 With Rush, Peart played Slingerland, Tama, Ludwig, and Drum Workshop drums, in that order.
-Fly By Night and Caress of Steel were recorded with a 5×14 Rogers Dynasonic; chrome over brass with 10 lugs.
 From 2112 to Counterparts, he used a 5 1/2 × 14 inch Slingerland "Artist" snare model (3-ply shell with 8 lugs).
 For the recording of Presto, he used a Ludwig and Solid Percussion piccolo snare drum.

 Peart played Zildjian A-series cymbals and Wuhan china cymbals until the early 2000s, when he switched to Paragon, a line created for him by Sabian.
 In concert starting in 1984 on the Grace Under Pressure Tour, Peart used an elaborate 360-degree drum kit that would rotate as he played different sections of the kit.

 During the late 1970s, Peart augmented his acoustic setup with diverse percussion instruments, including orchestra bells, tubular bells, wind chimes, crotales, timbales, timpani, gong, temple blocks, bell tree, triangle, and melodic cowbells.
 From the mid-1980s, Peart replaced several of these pieces with MIDI trigger pads.
 This was done in order to trigger sounds sampled from various pieces of acoustic percussion that would otherwise consume far too much stage area.
 Some purely electronic non-instrumental sounds were also used.
 One classic MIDI pad used is the MalletKAT Express, which is a two-octave electronic MIDI device that resembles a xylophone or piano.
 The MalletKAT Express is composed of rubber pads for the "keys" so that any stick can be used.
 Beginning with 1984's Grace Under Pressure, he used Simmons electronic drums in conjunction with Akai digital samplers.
 Peart performed several songs primarily using the electronic portion of his drum kit. (e.g. "Red Sector A", "Closer to the Heart" on A Show of Hands and "Mystic Rhythms" on R30.)